Alexander Moffat: Biography

+Since 2010 Moffat has been the Honorary President of The Essential School of Painting in London, an independent artist-led art school dedicated to teaching painting at a high level co-founded by one of his former students and lecturers at GSA, Alison Harper and Andrew Wamae.

 Collections

 Examples of Moffat's work are held in the collections of the National Galleries of Scotland, the Russell-Cotes art gallery, the University of Edinburgh, Fife Council, the University of St Andrews, the Museum of the Isles, the Orkney Islands Council, the North Ayrshire Council, and the Royal Scottish Academy of Art and Architecture.